 - Once connected, it will take up to just a few minutes for existing data to appear in the Exec Report.
 30 days of history is pulled in when an account is first connected.

-Note: If the account you want to connect does not appear here, make sure it is a ‘URL-prefix property’, and not a ‘domain property’; make sure it is fully verified; and make sure the google account you are connecting with has sufficient permissions to view this search console account.
+Update: If the account you want to connect does not appear here, make sure it is fully verified; and make sure the google account you are connecting with has sufficient permissions to view this search console account.

 3. Customize the queries tracked in the Exec Report